skulltech/sumit-ghosh.com/_pages/portfolio.md

 #### Accomplished

 - As a system administrator, brought the various services back up and configured them correctly.
-- Built and extended robust scrapy pipeline for scraping events from multiple websites.
+- Built and extended a robust scrapy pipeline for scraping events from multiple websites.
-- Created high-performance web-app utilising Redis to monitor live statistics of the scrapy spiders.
+- Created a high-performance web-app utilising Redis to monitor live statistics of the scrapy spiders.

 Technologies used — Python, Django, Flask, Scrapy, Celery, Redis, Supervisord, Postgresql, Nginx, AWS SES.